CDCgov/MIRA-NF/docs/usage.md

 Inputs for the pipeline include:

-- profile - singularity,local,sge,slurm \ the singularity profile must always be selected, use local for running on local computer.
+- profile - singularity,docker,local,sge,slurm \ You can use docker or singularity.
+Use local for running on local computer.
 - input - <RUN_PATH>/samplesheet.csv with the format described above.
+The full file path is required.
-- outdir - The file path to where you would like the output directory to write the files
+- outdir - The file path to where you would like the output directory to write the files.
+The full file path is required.
 - runpath - The <RUN_PATH> where the samplesheet is located.
-Your fastq_folder and samplesheet.csv should be in here
+Your fastq_folder and samplesheet.csv should be in here.
+The full file path is required.
-- e - exeperminet type, options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina
+- e - experiment type, options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina, RSV-Illumina, RSV-ONT.

 *all commands listed below can not be included in run command and the defaults will be used*

-- p - provide a built in primer schema if using experiment type SC2-Whole-Genome-Illumina. options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206. **Will be overwritten by custom_primers flag if both flags are provided**
+- p - provide a built in primer schema if using experiment type SC2-Whole-Genome-Illumina.
+SARS-CoV-2 options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206.
+RSV options: RSV_CDC_8amplicon_230901 **Will be overwritten by custom_primers flag if both flags are provided**
 - custom_primers - provide a custom primer schema by entering the file path to your own custom primer fasta file.
 Must be fasta formatted. **Trimming will only work with custom primers that are greater than 15bp**
 - parquet_files - (optional) flag to produce parquet files (boolean).
 Default set to false.
 - subsample_reads - (optional) The number of reads that used for subsampling.
 Paired reads for Illumina data and single reads for ONT data.
 Default 10,000,000. options: true or false
 - process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue.